 - Have at least three offers (recommended): However, don’t add more than five (beware of the choice overload bias).

-- Price the decoy close to your key product (the high-priced option): Choose same or a slightly lower price.
+- Price the decoy close to your key product (the high-priced option): Choose the same or a slightly lower price.

 The decoy effect shows that the way we judge a product’s worth depends heavily on what our options are.
 It also shows that sometimes seemingly irrelevant options heavily influence people’s choices.
 These “decoy” products push their references around enough to make people choose differently.

 The context in which we make choices makes a difference.
 Options that may seem pointless given their dismal sales figures can shift what consumers choose to buy.